 The Aerosol Society has been in existence for over 30 years.
-It is a scientific, non-profit organization aimed at supporting the study, and extending knowledge of airborne particles.
+It is a scientific, non-profit organization aimed at extending knowledge and supporting the study of airborne particles.

 One of the Society’s primary aims is the encouragement and support of early career scientists and the society annually invests thousands of pounds in studentships, travel and research awards.